-

 The Commission has worked with the health and safety functional lead, ACC and Stats NZ to produce two Health and Safety metrics (as shown in the visualisation below).

-• All ACC claims in the Public Service per 1,000 FTEs.
+- All ACC claims in the Public Service per 1,000 FTEs.

-• Entitlement ACC claims per 1,000 FTEs (serious claims that involve additional payments beyond medical fees).
+- Entitlement ACC claims per 1,000 FTEs (serious claims that involve additional payments beyond medical fees).

-Historically. the incidence of such claims in the Public Service workforce is around half that in the wider New Zealand workforce.
+Historically, the incidence of such claims in the Public Service workforce is around half that in the wider New Zealand workforce.

-The rate of ‘ACC entitlement claims’ in the Public Service has been slightly more variable over time but tracked along at roughly a fifth of the ‘All ACC claims’ rate.
-This ‘ACC entitlement claims’ rate peaked in 2019 (at 10.7 per thousand FTEs) but has now returned to a more normal level in both 2021 and 2022 (at 7.9 per thousand).
-Stats NZ report that the New Zealand incidence rate for claims involving entitlement payments was 16 claims per thousand FTEs in 2022.
-This rate has remained relatively stable since 2017.
+The Public Service ‘ACC entitlement claims’ rate peaked in 2019 (at 10.7 per thousand FTEs) but has now returned to a more normal level in recent years (at 8.4 per thousand in 2023).
+Stats NZ report that the New Zealand incidence rate for claims involving entitlement payments was 16 per thousand FTEs in 2022.
+This rate has remained relatively stable for nearly a decade.

 Note that the Public Service results for the latest year are provisional.
 They are generally revised upwards in the following year when more complete administrative ACC data is available.